-4.1 Introduction
+4.1 INTRODUCTION

-This proximity operated thermostatically controlled mixers are manufactured to the highest standards and have approval to TMV3 which permits it to be installed in healthcare establishments such as hospitals, nursing homes and residential care homes.
-When installed in healthcare establishments the supply conditions detailed in Table 1 must be observed and the commissioning and servicing requirements detailed on section 9 & 10 must be followed.
+These proximity operated thermostatically controlled mixers are manufactured to the highest standards and have approval to TMV3 which permits them to be installed in healthcare establishments such as hospitals, nursing homes and residential care homes.
+When installed in healthcare establishments the supply conditions detailed in Table 1 must be observed and the commissioning and servicing requirements detailed under 9 & 10 must be followed.